Peter-210/cpp/README.md

 # C++ Template

-## Project Setup (For Developement Only)
-- Run `script/container-name.sh` and provide a unique docker container name
-    - `container-name.sh` will self delete after use

 ## Setup
 1. Make sure to have `Docker` installed
     - If on Windows, use `WSL` with `Docker Desktop` (Make sure to use `Linux Containers`)